NLeSC/nuxt-apollo-hasura/README.md

 There are three services that run with docker-compose:

-- http-server: Static Nuxt application (SPA)
+- http-server: Static Nuxt application
 - Postgres: Database
 - hasura: GraphQL API